 Anyone can join Upwork as long as they are at least 18 years of age.
 The platform offers web development, graphic design, writing, legal, and even accounting jobs.
 If you have similar skills, you can join the platform and hit your income goals.

-Upwork is excellent for beginners who want to pursue a freelancing career.
+Yes, Upwork is good for beginners who want to pursue a freelancing career.
 The platform offers thousands of jobs per day.
 However, it can be a bit tough for newbies to secure their first clients.
-Once you succeed in getting the first job, others will follow to help kickstart your freelance career.
+Once you succeed in getting the first job, it will be easier to secure new projects, as clients will have evidence of your skills.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.